 We are not financial advisors, and we understand that investing in energy and building materials can be a tricky business.
 And you should absolutely conduct your own research before investing your money in a bamboo enterprise of any kind.
-But having said that, we think the most promising areas for investment are also two of the most urgent areas in terms of Climate Change, namely energy and construction.
+But having said that, we feel like we have a pretty good grip on what’s happening in the bamboo industry.
+And we think some of the most promising opportunities for investment are in the areas of research, energy, and construction.

-With further research and development, which will require substantial investment, bamboo offers a great substitute for fossil fuel-based energy and carbon-intensive manufacturing.
+With further, well-funded research and development, bamboo offers a vast array of possibilities.
+In terms of reducing CO2 emissions, it can be a great substitute for fossil fuel-based energy and carbon-intensive manufacturing.
 We already know that bioethanol fuel is a viable alternative and that engineered building materials from bamboo can reduce the need for steel and concrete.

 If you found this article about bamboo investment interesting and informative, you might also want to check out some of these related pages and stories.